 Everyone knows the caffeine in coffee offers a quick energy boost.
 But while it can stimulate mental alertness, coffee is also packed with antioxidants.
-Studies have also found that coffee drinkers enjoy more long-term energy.
+Coffee drinkers even enjoy more long-term energy!
 Plus, coffee drinkers have been found to enjoy better moods and overall better health coming from its protective effects against cellular degeneration.[6, 7]

 To get the health benefits of chocolate, avoid candy bars and super sweet chocolates in favor of dark chocolate.
 The flavonoids in cocoa support blood flow and brain function.
 This helps with mood support and balanced energy levels.

 With a combination of high fiber and complex carbohydrates, sweet potatoes provide you with a steady supply of energy.
 They also can keep you full longer.
 With a natural sweetness, they are a great option for carb-lovers who want a low-glycemic option.
 They also contain high levels of manganese, a mineral that helps break down nutrients to produce energy for the body.

 Check out these seven foods if you want to increase your energy levels.
 You will feel better and more energized, and enjoy the added health benefits they provide!

 - Lansley KE, et al. Dietary nitrate supplementation reduces the O2 cost of walking and running: a placebo-controlled study.
 J Appl Physiol.
 2011 Mar;110(3):591-600.